kushidesign/kushi/README.md

 (clean!)
 ```

-See the [kushi-quickstart](https://github.com/paintparty/kushi-quickstart) template for and example of this setup.
+See the [kushi-quickstart](https://github.com/paintparty/kushi-quickstart) template for an example of this setup.

 <br>